fuel-infrastructure/fuel-sequencer/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Pull the latest changes from `main` before requesting review
 - [ ] Re-reviewed `Files changed`

+State and params:

+- [ ] Included new state/param in genesis init and export.
+- [ ] Included queries for new state/param.
+- [ ] Included set/get/getAll for new state.

 Messages:

 - [ ] Register new messages in `codec.go`